juliatan/CV/README.md

 - Clean code with practical uses.
 - Continuous, lifelong learning.
 - Learning to play the drums.
-- Health, fitness & Nutrition.
+- Health, fitness & nutrition.
 - Running marathons.
 - Travel (and the great outdoors).
 - Gaming.